 6.8 Buffer boundary violation (buffer overflow) [HCB]

-The vulnerabilities from buffer boundary violation documented in ISO/IEC 24772-1:2024 6.8 resulting in undefined behaviours do not apply to Java, because Java has inherent protections in the language to prevent buffer boundary violations.
+The vulnerabilities from buffer boundary violation documented in ISO/IEC 24772-1:2024 6.8 resulting in undefined behaviours do not apply to Java, since Java has inherent protections in the language to prevent buffer boundary violations.
 The vulnerabilities associated with denial of service or termination of the program are possible, depending upon how related exceptions are handled.
 See 6.36 Ignored error status and unhandled exceptions [OYB].

 6.9 Unchecked array indexing [XYZ]

-This vulnerability described in ISO/IEC 24772-1:2024 6.9 does not apply to Java because Java performs explicit out-of-bounds checks and raises an exception if the bounds are violated.
+This vulnerability described in ISO/IEC 24772-1:2024 6.9 does not apply to Java since Java performs explicit out-of-bounds checks and raises an exception if the bounds are violated.
 The vulnerabilities associated with denial of service or termination of the program are possible, depending upon how related exceptions are handled.
 See 6.36 Ignored error status and unhandled exceptions [OYB].

 6.10 Unchecked array copying [XYW]

-The vulnerability documented in ISO/IEC 24772-1:2024 6.10 does not apply to Java because Java performs explicit range checks and raises an exception if the ranges are not compatible.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.10 does not apply to Java since Java performs explicit range checks and raises an exception if the ranges are not compatible.
 The vulnerabilities associated with denial of service or termination of the program are possible, depending upon how related exceptions are handled.
 See 6.36 Ignored error status and unhandled exceptions [OYB].

 6.11 Pointer type conversions [HFC]